rive-app/rive-unity-examples/pan-zoom/README.md

 ## Introduction

-This project contains functions that enable pan and pinch to zoom from within the Rive file.
+This project contains functions that enable pan and zoom from within the Rive file.
 This way you can zoom in without losing quality.

 A modified version of RiveScreen.cs is provided which also prevents button click during panning/zooming and will prevent panning/zooming during button click.

 Currently only a screen overly mode is supported which draws one artboard over the entire screen.
 If you need to draw the artboard in a frame, additional coordinate mapping is required.

+The logic will not allow panning or zooming outside of the artboard boundaries, so you need to zoom in before panning is possible.

-This project uses the new Unity Input system and works both with a mouse, track pad, and touch screen.
+This project uses the new Unity Input system and works both with a mouse, track pad, touch screen, and a pen/stylus.
 In order to integrate this into your own project, you have to follow a specific workflow, described below.

-The logic will not allow panning or zooming outside of the artboard boundaries, so you need to zoom in before pan is possible.

 ## New project workflow

 The workflow is somewhat complex.
 The rev file is provided, which will help figuring out how to set it up.

 -In the Unity project settings, set the Active Input Handling to the New input system.

--Add the **Touch** folder to the project.
-This is used for touch input mapping.

--Put all the graphic items you want to be use for pan/zoom into a group called "origin".
+-Put all the graphic items you want to be used for pan/zoom into a group called "origin".
 Set the origin position to Rive coordinates 0,0

 ![Alt text](readme-png/origin%20coordinate.png?raw=true)